 This project builds on and expands a collaborative research program on Cuban agriculture initiated between UF/IFAS and the University of Havana in 1994.
 The overarching purpose of the research is to identify and study a broad range of social, economic, technical and biophysical factors affecting agricultural production and distribution in Cuba, relevant aspects in Florida, and trade between the United States and Cuba.
 The project offers US and Cuban scholars the opportunity to research these or other related themes in the counterpart country so they can share the resulting information in their home country.

 The specific objective of this project is to research Cuba’s agricultural and agro-industrial sectors, including the associated financial, transport and other infrastructure, in the context of their efforts to generate agricultural exports and become better integrated into the global economy.
-Research will use a systems approach based on specific examples of vegetable crops, citrus and tropical fruit.
+The research will use a systems approach based on specific examples of vegetable crops, citrus, and tropical fruit.
 Other crops may be included in the future.